RohitNag11/RohitNag11/README.md

 # 👋 Hi!
 I'm Rohit
-A Mechanical Engineering student at @[Imperial College](https://www.imperial.ac.uk) with an interest in embedded systems, physics modelling and ai / ml.
+A Mechanical Engineering student at [@Imperial](https://www.imperial.ac.uk) with an interest in embedded systems, physics modelling and ai / ml.

 ## Socials